 Ham and Cheddar Stromboli is a recipe from my friend Shelly.
-Originally from Cooking Light, Shelly recommends it as a good food gift for new moms.
+Originally from Cooking Light, Shelly recommends it as a food gift for new moms.
 It’s a good source of protein, can be eaten with one hand, and it can be cut up and frozen in individual portions.

-The original recipe was designed for a bread maker, but I made the dough with my stand mixer and dough hook.
-It’s incredibly easy to work with, so if you think you are a klutz with dough – no worries here!
-Also, consider the amount of fillings a suggestion and stuff it with as much meat or cheese as you want.
+Consider the amount of ham and cheese a suggestion and stuff it with as much meat or cheese as you want.
 Since I don’t have a huge crowd to feed, I served everyone a sample, cut the rest into slices and wrapped them individually.
 Fuzz will be eating this all week, I suppose.
 Of course I'm all ready to try a new variation.

 - 1 packet of yeast